From edge to cloud, a well-orchestrated Data Collection Rule enables telemetry to flow intelligently and reliably

 Background

-Azure Monitor is Microsoft Azure’s comprehensive monitoring solution that collects, analyzes, and acts on telemetry data from both cloud infrastructure and applications.
+Azure Monitor is is Microsoft’s monitoring platform for Azure that collects, analyzes, and acts on telemetry data from both cloud infrastructure and applications.
 It provides real-time insights through metrics, logs, and alerts, enabling users to ensure optimal performance while quickly detecting and resolving issues.

-Within Azure Monitor, I led the design of a product called Data Collection Rules (DCR), a foundational component that defines what data such as syslogs, events, and metrics is collected from various Azure resources, transforms it to meet users' requirements, and sends to destinations like Log Analytics, Azure Monitor Workspace, and Microsoft Fabric, etc. DCR supports over 50,000 monthly active users and plays a critical role in helping customers streamline their observability workflows.
+Within Azure Monitor, I led the design of Data Collection Rules (DCR), a foundational component that defines which data - such as syslogs, events, and metrics - is collected from various Azure resources.
+It then transforms the data to meet users requirements, and routes it to destinations like Log Analytics, Azure Monitor Workspace, and Microsoft Fabric, etc. Today, DCR supports over 50,000 monthly active users and plays a critical role in helping customers streamline their observability workflows.

 Problem statement

-Data Collection Rules (DCR) are often the first step for users to customize data collection and configure data flow, and most of users begin from the resource itself, either a single resource or a group.
-Study shows 45% of over 50,000 monthly active users start with the "Resources" entry point.
+Data Collection Rules (DCR) are often the first step for users to customize data collection and configure data flow.
+Most users begin from the resource level - either a single resource or a group.
+In fact, studies show that 45% of over 50,000 monthly active users start with the resource entry point.

-The configuration experience was confusing and lack of guidance.
+A confusing configuration experience and lack of guidance.

 Project goals